 4. You’re young!
 Enjoy life!

-She wrote this like one year ago… I am wondering what’s going on right now =)) And I agree with all above advices… =)posted over 1 year ago
+She wrote this like one year ago… I am wondering what’s going on right now =)) And I agree with all above advices… =)posted about 2 years ago

 Some men have said “I will KILL MYSELF”